-The Hawke EU Centre advances public diplomacy, facilitates research and promotes educational activities focussed on the European Union and its member states.
+The Hawke EU Jean Monnet Centre of Excellence advances public diplomacy, facilitates research and promotes educational activities focussed on the European Union and its member states.
 The Centre also develops linkages, networks and partnerships between Australian and European institutions, academics, politicians and policy practitioners in areas ranging from robotics and artificial intelligence to creative industries.
-In undertaking these activities, the Hawke EU Centre works closely with The Bob Hawke Prime Ministerial Centre, the UNESCO Chair in Transnational Diaspora and Reconciliation Studies, cultural and community groups, and a variety of international partners to create a dynamic network of EU focused research, thinking, policy and ideas driving solutions and pathways to successfully generate new thinking and policy directions in response to the key issues impacting Australian and European populations.
+In undertaking these activities, the Hawke EU Jean Monnet Centre of Excellence works closely with The Bob Hawke Prime Ministerial Centre, the UNESCO Chair in Transnational Diaspora and Reconciliation Studies, cultural and community groups, and a variety of international partners to create a dynamic network of EU focused research, thinking, policy and ideas driving solutions and pathways to successfully generate new thinking and policy directions in response to the key issues impacting Australian and European populations.